The South Wind (novel): Translations and adaptation

 First published in Arabic by al-Mu’assasah al-Watanīyah lil-Kitāb in 1970.
 First published in French as Le Vent du Sud by Société Nationale d’Edition et de Diffusion in 1970 (trans.
 Marcel Bois); first published in Spanish as El Viento del Sur by Instituto Hispano-Arabe de Cultura in 1981 (trans.
 Marcelino Villegas).
 The novel has since been translated into around twenty languages.

-The 1976 film adaptation of the novel by :fr: Mohamed Slim Riad altered the ending of the story - Nafisa reaches the station and her father does not manage to catch up with her in time to stop her.
+The 1976 film adaptation of the novel by Mohamed Slim Riad altered the ending of the story, in which Nafisa reaches the station and her father does not manage to catch up with her in time to stop her.
 The film ends with a shot of father and daughter smiling at each other.